fbpx

 Women’s Ministry

-Leaders: Hanna Woo & Theresa So
+Leaders: Hanna Woo

 Women’s Ministry exists to help the women of Trinity grow into mature followers of Christ through discipling relationships.
 They meet once per month, with one-on-one discipleship available throughout the week.